 Today, while not searching for Iranian IEDs, I still use a smaller and more affordable version of my CRKT in my everyday carry.
 I discovered upon returning to civilian life that my CRKT was rather large and intimidating for any setting outside of an infantry patrol.
 I graduated from college in Connecticut, where large knives are frowned upon by the local government, and I’ve tried to de-green myself to the extent that I don’t need to carry a pistol and 6-inch blade everywhere I go.
 So I went out to find my old knife in a more subdued model and found something far more manageable in a civilian setting: the CRKT M16-10KSF.

 The M16-10KSF offers a few new twists on an old classic with a smaller, more conspicuous size and shape.
-The new design offers a more manageable size with front and rear flipper tabs, a triple serrated edge, stainless steel handle, frame locking, and a totally blacked out tanto-style blade.
+The new design offers a more manageable size with front and rear flipper tabs, a triple serrated edge, stainless steel handle, frame locking, and a totally blacked-out tanto-style blade.
 The blade itself features a unique single-angle bevel that, while not indestructible, will hold an edge for a considerable amount of time.
-Its dark black color makes it a classy look in both tactical and office settings — and, at around $90, the M16-10KSF retails for a relatively fair price considering how much use you can get out of it.
+Its dark black color makes it a classy look in both tactical and office settings — and, at less than $60, the M16-10KSF retails for a relatively fair price considering how much use you can get out of it.

 The M16-10KSF has spent roughly three years riding around in my pocket.
 Here’s what you should know about it.